CodeRecipe-dev/LambdaToAuroraNoVPC/README.md

 **Problem Statement:**

-Traditionally, in order to have lambda talking to RDS one would have to introduce a VPC in between, this is problematic because:
+In the past, in order to have lambda talking to RDS one would have to introduce a VPC in between, this is problematic because:

 - VPC cold start time takes seconds!
 - Complexity of setting up and maintaining a VPC is really unnecessary
 - VPC is not free either!

 **Solution:**

-Using the  [new Data API provided by AWS Aurora (currently still in beta)](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html), an AWS Lambda can directly communicate with the RDS Instance.
+Using the [new Data API provided by AWS Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html), an AWS Lambda can directly communicate with the RDS Instance.
 The Lambda is then connected to an API Gateway to allow user interface.

 **Functional Requirements:**